Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Judo and BJJ go hand in hand, but some throws are far better suited for transitioning to the ground.
 One category of throws in judo that fit this category well are ma sutemi waza, or back sacrifice techniques.
-Clearly, if you miss the throw and you're already on your back, guard recovery is extremely high percentage, and with a few small modifications, you can seamlessly integrate good sacrifice throws into your existing BJJ game.
+Clearly, if you miss the throw and you're already on your back, guard recovery is extremely high percentage.
+With a few small modifications, you can seamlessly integrate good sacrifice throws into your existing BJJ game.
+Even side sacrifice techniques (yoko sutemi waza) can result in a great position on the ground, even if you miss the throw.

 Start by establishing the "T position" with your partner, meaning you are off at a right angle, with their left leg in between your legs.
 Next, have your partner try to throw you forward with a headlock throw (or koshi guruma if you're into judo).
 The general concept here is to attach yourself to your partner's right side, ultimately throwing them using their energy against them.
 As your partner off balances you forward, use this momentum to turn completely toward your partner, with your right foot planting either in between or just barely in front of their feet.
 Plant your right hand on their stomach to help elevate them, and... sit.
 As long as your left arm is hugging either your partner's hip or hooking their wrist with a one-on-one, you're going to have fantastic momentum.